akirak/emacs-playground/README.md

 Then select a configuration in the minibuffer.

+Alternatively, there is also `playground-checkout-with-options` command, which allows you to interactively specify detailed options such as a different name of the sandbox or a branch.

 ## Configuration

 These settings are mostly for users who might want to use a sandbox regularly.
 If you just want to try Emacs configurations for a short period of time, you can skip this section and proceed to [Usage](#usage).